 Hope may give new businesses wings, but successful raises in seed stage companies are more about applying a first principles approach and assessing its future potential.

-"For example, take companies like (Singaporean) roll-up startup, Rainforest, which just raised $36 million.
+"For example, take companies like a roll-up startup in Singapore, which just raised $36 million.
 With just an idea and three founders.
-If you look at the value of the company after raising new money, you could argue a valuation of around $12 billion."
+If you look at the value of the company after raising new money, you could argue a valuation of more than $100m."

 "How does a company with no operations get valued at that level?
 Because of its potential."

 When it comes to Series A companies, especially those in the Southeast Asia region where MHV's regional knowledge plays a significant role, there's "no real science" to valuation and instead it's about assessing a company’s founders and potential investment returns.